kevindewalt/oldkevindewalt.github.io/_posts/2015-07-23-hack-custdev-with-courses.markdown

 ---
 I recently described a more effective technique for getting high-quality customer insight in [Customer Development for SaaS: Do training, not interviews]({{ site.blogroot}}/customer-development-teaching/).

 However, you still have to *find* customers and offer them training.
-Here is a hack we used to get meet more customers and validate demand for *All Aboard!* using drip email courses.
+Here is a hack we used to meet more customers and validate demand for *All Aboard!* using drip email courses.

 ## Why use email courses for customer development